THE TIMING BELT

 McKellar’s solution was an overhead cam conversion of Pontiac’s 389 (6,372 cc) engine, drawing on concepts developed for the OHC six.
 Where the six sacrificed outright sophistication in favor of lower production costs, the 389 had no such compromises: It had dual overhead cams with four valves per cylinder, a cross-ram intake manifold, and sequential fuel injection.
 Although the DOHC V8 initially used chain-driven cams, it was later converted to a more robust version of the six’s timing belt with similar hydraulic valve-lash adjusters.
 Pontiac never released power figures for the DOHC engine, but it was probably well over 500 gross horsepower (373 kW).

 McKellar showed off the experimental engines to Hot Rod editor Eric Dahlquist in 1968, but none of the V8s made it to even limited production.
 Forbidden to race, Pontiac had little need for them, and the growing safety lobby had left GM management wary of very powerful engines.
-A 500-horsepower (373 kW) SOHC V8 would have been a provocative gesture as far as Washington was concerned, and the GM brass was in no mood for provocative gestures.
+A 500-horsepower (373 kW) SOHC V8 would have been a provocative gesture as far as Washington was concerned and the GM brass was in no mood for provocative gestures.

 While it originated in DeLorean’s Advanced group, the OHC six, unlike the V8s, was always intended as a production engine.
 Its prospects for production improved significantly in November 1961 when John DeLorean was promoted to chief engineer, succeeding Pete Estes, who replaced Bunkie Knudsen as general manager.
 Although the six was destined to become the base engine in Pontiac’s A-body intermediate line, its first application was DeLorean’s most ambitious project to date: the two-seat Banshee.

 GM management was unenthusiastic about the Banshee, preferring Pontiac to join Chevrolet’s new F-body sporty-car program.
 Estes and DeLorean still believed the XP-833 was a viable concept, but they realized that the corporation would kill it if they continued developing it through normal channels.
-DeLorean assigned Advanced Engineering chief Bill Collins to oversee the project, which proceeded with great secrecy.
+DeLorean assigned Advanced Engineering chief Bill Collins to oversee the project, which proceeded in great secrecy.

 Unfortunately, GM chairman Jim Roche and president Frederic Donner were not interested.
-They thought the XP-833′s lack of rear seats would limit its sales potential and said the car would cannibalize sales of the more expensive and more profitable Chevrolet Corvette.
+They thought the XP-833′s lack of rear seats would limit its sales potential and worried the car would cannibalize sales of the more expensive and more profitable Chevrolet Corvette.
 DeLorean continued fighting for the Banshee until the spring of 1966, but Ed Cole, GM’s executive vice president, finally ordered him to forget it and develop a Pontiac version of the F-body, which became the 1967 Firebird.

 To DeLorean and Collins’ great annoyance, not long after rejecting the XP-833 project, Roche and Donner approved production of the conceptually similar (and similar-looking) Opel GT, based on the European Opel Kadett sedan.
 The GT was roughly the same size as the Banshee, but it used a steel body and four-cylinder engines.
 To add insult to injury, it was sold in the U.S. through Buick dealers, not by Pontiac.